 Seller's Description:

 New.
 Trade paperback (US).
 Contains: Unspecified.
 Cambridge Studies in Renaissance Literature and Culture .
 Includes unspecified.
-Intended for college/higher education audience.
+Intended for professional and scholarly audience.

 Choose your shipping method in Checkout.
 Costs may vary based on destination.